Skip to main content

 Constraints and Limitations

-• A table can contain at most one auto-increment column.
+• A table can have only one auto-increment column.

-• The type of the auto-increment column must be BIGINT and must be NOT NULL.
+• The auto-increment column must be of type BIGINT and cannot be NULL.

-• The manually specified starting value for an auto-increment column must be greater than or equal to 0.
+• The manually specified starting value for an auto-increment column must be 0 or greater.

 Usage